sebas77/Svelto.ECS/README.md

 ## Svelto distributed as Unity Package through OpenUPM [![openupm](https://img.shields.io/npm/v/com.sebaslab.svelto.ecs?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/com.sebaslab.svelto.ecs/)

-read this article for more information: http://www.sebaslab.com/distributing-svelto-through-openupm/ ~~or just install the package that comes from the link https://package-installer.glitch.me/v1/installer/OpenUPM/com.sebaslab.svelto.ecs?registry=https%3A%2F%2Fpackage.openupm.com~~
+or just install the package that comes from the link https://package-installer.glitch.me/v1/installer/OpenUPM/com.sebaslab.svelto.ecs?registry=https%3A%2F%2Fpackage.openupm.com

 **Note on the System.Runtime.CompilerServices.Unsafe.dll dependency and the bit of a mess that Unity Package Dependency System is:**

 Unity Package System has a big deficiency when it comes to dll dependency solving: two packages cannot point to the same dependency from different sources.
-Since Unity Collection removed the Unsafe.dll dependency, ~~I had to distribute my own package.
-This means that if you want to use Svelto from UPM, you will need Svelto unsafe dll to be the only unsafe dll in the project.
-Otherwise you just download the source code and solve dependencies manually.~~
+For this reason I decided to let my packages to point to the unsafe dll distribution from openUPM

-For Unity Users: to solve the unsafe dependency you need to add the following scopedRegistries in manifest.json:
+to solve the unsafe dependency you need to add the following scopedRegistries in manifest.json:
 ```
   {
     "scopedRegistries": [